suyashpatil78/suyashpatil78/README.md

 ## About me
-- I'm currently working as a Member of Technical Staff at [Fyle](https://www.fylehq.com/) having experience in Ionic, Angular, RxJS and Capacitor.
+- I have experience in Ionic, Angular, RxJS and Capacitor.
 - Currently I am exploring design patterns and system architecture.

 <p align="center">